obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/d_revise_subclass.md

 ---
-name: Revise subclass relation
+name: Revise subclass relationship
-about: Revise the subclass relation for an HPO term
+about: Revise the subclass structure for HPO terms

 ---